CSchoel/exercise-heap/exercises/2021/Grundlagen der Informatik (BI Master)/04_05_gen_comp_en-US/Generator_Comp.md

 Write a `generate(x: int)` function in the `generator_comprehension.py` file.

 The function is to create a generator that generates up to the value of `x` numbers and then multiplies them by 2.
-Use a `Generatorcomprehension` for this.
+Use a generator comprehension for this.

 Test your function with the value `256` and save the result in a variable named `result`.